RACIM01/F1_Data_Analysing_RCM/README.md

 Potential use cases

-The project's findings could be used by Formula 1 teams to improve their performance, by fans to better understand the sport, and by bookmakers to set odds on races.
+The project's findings could be used by fans to better understand the sport, and by bookmakers to set odds on races.

 Contributing